sksry/drehmal-transposition/README.md

 # Warnings
 - This datapack may conflict with future versions of Drehmal.
-This is intended for v2.1.
+This is intended for v2.1.1.
 - You use this datapack at your own risk.
-This is open-source so you can personally determine whether or not this is safe to use.
-However, it is not commented for readability.
+This is open-source, so you can personally determine whether or not this is safe to use.
+However, it is not commented for readability (for the most part).

 # Basics
 - The Book of Transposition is very easy to obtain.
 Type: